seanren96/KinectV2_Image_Capturing/README.md

 # KinectV2_Image_Capturing
-This is a informal test code for capturing depth image utilising Kinect V2.
+This is a demo code for capturing depth image utilising Kinect V2 on windows.

 Requirement:
 Software: